 Externally insulating on top of the pebbledash

-Another method of re-rendering pebbledash without removing the pebbledash render is by applying insulation boards to the existing pebbledash.
+Another method of re-rendering pebbledash without removing pebbledash render is by applying insulation boards to the existing pebbledash.
 Even 20mm of EPS insulation secured to the exterior of the property can increase its thermal efficiency and create a smooth surface for a fresh layer of render to be applied to.
 The method of preparation is the same; any loose pebbles should be removed and the wall should be primed with the Universal Primer.

 The insulation boards should then be secured to the substrate using the 225 Premium Adhesive.
 This should be applied to the whole of the back of the insulation boards – we don’t recommend doing the dot and dab method for applying insulation to pebbledash.
 Mechanical fixings should also be used to secure the insulation boards to the pebbledash.

-Once the boards are set in place, you should have essentially created a new substrate for re-rendering your pebbledash without removing the existing pebbledash.
+Once the boards are set in place, you should have essentially created a new substrate for re-rendering pebbledash without removing pebbledash.
 Best practice is to rasp to EPS to achieve a smooth surface and remove the oily top layer, and then you can apply your render basecoat.
 We recommend using the Premium Adhesive as a basecoat for extra strength, embedding fibreglass mesh within the Premium Adhesive to ensure a strong and stable surface for the render.
 Finally, you can prime the basecoat using the SiSi Render Primer, leaving it to dry for 12 hours before applying either the Silicone or Silicone Silicate render.